Leighla Whipper: Personal life

 Whipper married sociologist Hylan Garnet Lewis in 1935.
 The couple had one child, daughter Carole, though Hylan's obituary states they had one son and one daughter.
 The family separated after Lewis made a solitary move to Chicago to pursue doctoral studies at the University of Chicago.
 Though the family later reunited in Alabama for a short time, the couple divorced in 1943.
-After the divorce, Leighla and Carole went back and forth between Washington D.C., where Ionia lived, and New York, where Leighla's mother, Virginia, resided.
+After the divorce, Leighla and Carole went back and forth between Washington, D.C., where Ionia lived, and New York, where Leighla's mother, Virginia, resided.

 From 1949 to 1986, Leighla co-owned, with her mother, the Spuyten Duyvil, a restaurant in Saratoga Springs popular with the horse racing crowd.

 In 1950, Whipper remarried to restaurateur Norman Ford.
 They remained together until Ford's death in 1961.

 During her later years, Whipper lived in the Hudson River Valley and enjoyed playing piano, writing, painting, and crocheting.
-She died in an accident at her Kingston, New York on May 2, 2008.
+She died in an accident at her Kingston, New York home, on May 2, 2008.